 - In some cases (and with some counsel or parties), mediation is most effective when held in close proximity to the pre-trial or trial dates.
 If this applies to your claim, then you should consider an abbreviated mandatory mediation to comply with the Rules of Civil Procedure or Practice Direction (as applicable) and plan for a full blown private mediation which addresses your issues, concerns or strategies. - Work backwards from the mediation date.
-Make it clear to your defence counsel when you will be meeting with individuals or the committee within your company to obtain authority to deal with the matter at mediation.
-Sufficient time in advance of that date must be allowed for you to receive a report on examinations for discovery, a report on or receipt of documents provided in answer to undertakings, experts' reports, mediation memoranda and the like. - Ask your counsel to provide you with a complete copy, with tabs, of both the plaintiff's brief and the defence brief.
-You should be thoroughly familiar with not only the text of the mediation memoranda but also the backup documents.
-Your insights into and comments on the claim, whether shared privately with your counsel or at the mediation table, can provide valuable assistance to the defence effort. - Where possible, whether by way of your mediation protocols or otherwise, demand a listing of assessable disbursements from counsel for the plaintiff in advance of the mediation (even if it is out of date by the time of the mediation though, if counsel for the plaintiff are adhering to your protocols relating to late reports, there should be no additions to the list of disbursements).
-This will assist you in obtaining appropriate authority to deal with the claim (since assessable disbursements can be a surprisingly large and challenging number with which to contend if only appreciated at the mediation).
+Understand when the insurance client will be meeting with superiors or the committee within their company to obtain authority to deal with the matter at mediation.
+Sufficient time in advance of that date must be allowed for the insurer to receive a report on examinations for discovery, a report on or receipt of documents provided in answer to undertakings, experts' reports, mediation memoranda and the like. - Provide the insurance representative with a complete copy, with tabs, of both the plaintiff's brief and the defence brief.
+Encourage your client to be thoroughly familiar with not only the text of the mediation memoranda but also the backup documents.
+Their insights into and comments on the claim, whether shared privately with counsel or at the mediation table, can provide valuable assistance to the defence effort.
+Try to determine what the insurance representative intends to say at mediation [since they can undo what you have done or attempted to do through your opening statement]. - Where possible, whether by way of the insurer's mediation protocols or otherwise, demand a listing of assessable disbursements from counsel for the plaintiff in advance of the mediation (even if it is out of date by the time of the mediation (though, if counsel for the plaintiff are adhering to the insurer protocols relating to late reports, there should be no additions to the list of disbursements)).
+This will assist your client in obtaining appropriate authority to deal with the claim (since assessable)

+disbursements can be a surprisingly large and challenging number with which to contend if only appreciated at the mediation).